 The bigger problem, depending on how you look at it, was that West Games were using concept art and footage from S.T.A.L.K.E.R. to sell Areal, and calling it their own work.

 Suspended August 6, 2013

 On the surface, Bottles Night Out looks solid, and there are no immediate signs of wrong-doing.
-Bottles Night Out is a videogame drinking game, which is the only reason I can think this one got suspended.
-35 backers pledged an average of $59, which might be a tad high but not too stunning.
-There are no stolen assets, and there are no offensive images.
+Bottles Night Out is a video game drinking game, which is the only reason I can think this one got suspended.

-However, a quick Goolge search for Jackmove Games reveals a stunning secret.
+However, a quick Google search for Jackmove Games reveals an interesting tidbit.
 The company is not located in Austin, Texas like their profile claims.
 In reality, they’re based in Omaha, Nebraska.
 If you check the community tab on the profile page, you’ll notice that of the 19 backers, each come from different cities.
 The other 16?
 They’re all from Omaha, Nebraska too.

 Jackmove Games migrated to Indiegogo, where apparently only four people were willing to donate $605.
 According to their Facebook page, the app launched in March 2014, somehow having enough money to be released months after it’s Kickstarter was canceled.

 The Black Hound AKA Seymour Butts – Einherjar Productions

 Seymour Butts originally came to Kickstarter as a visual novel called The Black Hound.
 When it became obvious The Black Hound wasn’t going to get any more than a measly $86, creator Einherjar Productions turned the campaign page into a rambling mess of homophobia, sexism, racism, jealousy, and general mouth-frothing insanity.